Katy Perry Criticized For Working With Alleged Anti-Gay Hip-Hop Group Migos On New Single

 — ???? (@abelenas) April 26, 2017

-In an ironic mention that furthers the fan fervor surrounding the Katy/Migos collaboration, Perry was just handed a major honor; the National Equality Award, from the Human Rights Campaign earlier this month, as a separate Rolling Stone article addresses, where she promised to do all she could maintain the respect and dignity that she and many feel the LGBTQ community deserves.
+In an ironic mention that furthers the fan fervor surrounding the Katy/Migos collaboration, Perry was just handed a major honor; the National Equality Award, from the Human Rights Campaign earlier this month, as a separate Rolling Stone article addresses, where she promised to do all she could to maintain the respect and dignity that she and many feel the LGBTQ community deserves.

 “It’s time to lead with empathy and grace and compassion now more than ever to find the unity we need now,” an emotional Perry remarked to the gala audience.